Perry Hills

-Perry Hills (born April 21, 1993) is an American former football quarterback.
-He played college football at the University of Maryland and was the Terrapins starting quarterback for most of the 2012, 2015, and 2016 seasons.
+Perry Hills (born April 21, 1993) is an American former college football player who was a quarterback for the Maryland Terrapins.
+He was their starting quarterback for most of the 2012, 2015, and 2016 seasons.
 In 2015, Hills broke the school's single-game rushing record for a quarterback with 170 yards against No. 1 Ohio State.

 Early life

 Born in Pittsburgh, Pennsylvania, Perry Hills attended Central Catholic High School, where he starred both on the gridiron and the wrestling mat.
 As a senior, Hills threw for over 2,000 yards, with 13 touchdowns to only 2 interceptions.
 Hills was also recognized as an all-state wrestler, winning the state title in his weight class.